hydna/node-hydna/README.md

 ### hydna.Channel

-This object is an abstraction of of a TCP or UNIX socket. hydna.Channel  instance implement a duplex stream interface.
+This object is an abstraction of a TCP or UNIX socket. hydna.Channel instance implement a duplex stream interface.
 They can be created by the user and used as a client (with connect()) or they can be created by Node and passed to the user through the 'connection' event of a server.

 hydna.Channel instances are EventEmitters with the following events: